aldryn/aldryn-segmentation/README.md

 ### Critical
 - [ ] !!! segment_pool is a system-wide singleton, so, multiple operators
       would be affecting one another with overrides.
-- [ ] !
+- [ ] !!!
 There appears to be a csrf_token conflict of some sort.

 ### Important
 - [ ] The toolbar menu doesn't indicate which branches have active overrides (limitation of CMS!)
-- [ ] Deleted segment plugins on clipboard may be bypassing the delete() code in the instances.
-Need to verify.

 ### Other
 - [ ] Need proper alpha-sorting of top-level of Segment toolbar menu whilst